VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 AWS

-For additional info on MX/Z family features and license options, please refer to our Meraki MX Security and SD-WAN Licensing article.
+For additional information on MX/Z family features and license options, please refer to our Meraki MX Security and SD-WAN Licensing article.

-If you intend to use Application Based VPN Exclusions on templates, you must be using both MX SD-WAN+ as well as Z Secure Teleworker Licenses.
+If you intend to use application-based VPN Exclusions on templates, you must be using both MX SD-WAN+ and Z Secure Teleworker Licenses.

 Configuration options: